keuin/KBackup-Fabric/README.md

 ## 2. Script for auto-restart after restoring

 Due to the nature of JVM: the Java language's running environment, there is no elegant way to restart Minecraft server in a server plugin.
 In order to achieve auto restarting, the outer system-based script is required, i.e the script is a batch or a shell script.

-KBackup exit JVM with a special code `111` after successfully restored the level.
+KBackup exit JVM with a special code `111` after restoring the level successfully.
 The startup script just check the exit code and restart Minecraft server if the code is `111`.

 I will give examples for some popular operating systems.
 To use these scripts, you should replace your start.bat or start.sh script with given code lines.

 ### 2.1 Script for Windows